How to Craft Irresistible Newsletter Content – with Newsletter Examples

 For example: If you’re a business development coach looking to expand your newsletter readership, including extra content that your audience cares about (like a template or eBook or one of these 22 Brilliant Lead Magnets) is a good idea.

-2. Keep readers reading with great copy and even better design
+3. Keep readers reading with great newsletter copy and even better design

 Take photo company Artifact Uprising for example.
 They’re a visual company, which is clearly communicated across all marketing materials.
 In the example below, they stick with large, eye-catching images and bold, monochromatic colors.

 But they don’t rely solely on bold, featured images.
 The copy, although simple, packs a punch — and it’s hard to resist clicking on the single CTA button to learn how to create your own beautiful photo book.

 The copy and images in this example work together to tell a story.
 This is not a long email newsletter, but it didn’t need to be.
 It’s chock full of value (an “insider’s guide” and “tips and tricks”), and that’s what resonates with readers the most.

 4. An email that reads well will be well read